Deployment Assumptions

 PostgreSQL database (HA) | ⚠️ The customer provides an HA mechanism for the PostgreSQL database. |

-RabbitMQ | The message queuing (MQ) system installed on a bare-metal server / VM. |
+RabbitMQ | The message queuing (MQ) system installed within Kubernetes cluster. |

 RabbitMQ (HA) | It is possible to run RabbitMQ with HA - for this purpose, you need to create a RabbitMQ cluster consisting of min.
-3 nodes (in a sample production configuration). |
+3 nodes (in a sample production configuration) and configure queues to be highly available |

-ElasticSearch | ElasticSearch database is installed on a bare-metal machine / VM. |
+ElasticSearch | By defaults ElasticSearch database is installed within the Kubernetes cluster |

 ElasticSearch (HA) | It is possible to run ElasticSearch with HA - for this purpose, you need to create an ElasticSearch cluster consisting of min.
 3 nodes (in a sample production configuration). |